bro-santana/aoostar-simple-screen-control/README.md

 Panel images provided were reconstructed to look similar to Aoostar X's data, avoiding using ther artwork.
-The Photoshop file with the reconstruction is available to further customization.
+The Photoshop file with the reconstruction is available for possible further customization.

 ⚠ AI USE WARNING⚠ : There was no AI image generation used on default_1_hdd.jpg and default_1_index.jpg.
 There was AI image generation used to reconstruct the background from default_2_hdd.jpg,default_2_index.jpg,default_3_hdd.jpg,default_3_index.jpg,default_3_hdd.jpg and default_3_index.jpg to something similar to the original, I'm currently looking for alternative similar backgrounds.